replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Updates the replicated/local-volume-provider image to v0.3.10 to resolve CVE-2022-27664 with high severity.

 ### Bug Fixes {#bug-fixes-1-88-0}
-* Fixes an issue where the cluster management page was blank when node resources pod capacity was defined with SI units.
+* Fixes an issue where the cluster management page was blank when the pod capacity for a node was defined with an SI prefix (e.g., `1k`).
 * Fixes an issue where the app manager occasionally would not redirect to the dashboard after preflight checks were skipped.
 * Fixes an issue where the application icon did not show on the login page until the application was deployed.